-Tetra4 has also provided MHA a signed Gas Sales Agreement with Linde Global Helium (Linde) for the purchase of Helium gas at the price point of approximately \$200/mcf escalating according to US CPI index.
+Tetra4 has provided Sproule with a signed Gas Sales Agreement with Linde Global Helium (Linde) for the purchase of helium gas at the price point of approximately \$200/mcf escalating according to US CPI index, as shown in Figure 21, below.

-Renergen has entered into a commitment letter with OPIC, the United States' government development finance institution, for OPIC to provide capital assistance for the development of the helium resource, indicating the United States' government's level of interest in the Virginia Gas Project as part of the global helium supply system.
+Renergen has entered into a commitment letter with the Overseas Private Investment Corporation (OPIC), the United States' government development finance institution, for OPIC to provide capital assistance for the development of the helium resource, indicating the United States' government's level of interest in the Virginia Gas Project as part of the global helium supply system.

-The Tetra4 field development plans call for the construction of a gas gathering system, setting compression, the installation of the above-mentioned gas processing facilities and as production increases, an expansion of the entire system.
-MHA has reviewed Tetra4's detailed plans for abandonment and rehabilitation of the wells and all infrastructures that have been submitted to, and accepted by, the Petroleum Authority of South Africa (PASA).
+The Tetra4 field development plans call for the construction of a gas gathering system, compression facilities, the installation of the above-mentioned gas processing facilities and, as production increases, an expansion of the entire system.
+Sproule has reviewed Tetra4's detailed plans for abandonment and rehabilitation of the wells and all infrastructure plans that have been submitted to, and accepted by, the Petroleum Agency of South Africa (PASA).
 These plans meet, and in places exceed, governmental regulations for abandonment, rehabilitation, and monitoring.